Most people think Russian is hard to learn.

 - (For languages such as German, Spanish, French, Dutch and more): Which gender is this noun?

-Eliminating this gets rid of an enormous headache.
+Eliminating this in the Russian language gets rid of an enormous headache for you.

 And since fluency in Russian is mostly a matter of getting rid of potential mistakes, the lack of articles makes it easier to achieve a high level of fluency.